 I’m quite picky about selecting music players.
 I’ve been trying lots of them, and now I’ve settled that a music player should:

 - Have separate panes for tracklist and playlist: I wonder why this feature wasn’t implemented in most music players.
 I’m not the only person who likes to listen to individual songs and create my own playlist, aren’t I?
-Also, queues are out of the picture.

-- Read ID3 tags and lets me choose between (at least) artists, albums, and genres: I’m quite obsessive with tagging my music.
+- Read ID3 tags and lets me choose between (at least) artists, albums, and genres: I’m quite obsessed with tagging my music.
 It makes my music collection more organized and easy to go through.
 I know that this point is a basic feature for most music players, but I’ve tried some music players (usually minimalistic/folder-based ones) that ignores tags.

 - Doesn’t slow down the system: I don’t use my computer only to listen to music, mind you.

 - Uses cover arts: Cover arts are nice to look at, and sometimes it would be faster to find an album by looking for its cover instead of selecting it from a list.

 - Doesn’t require you to learn how to use and customize it: This is why I don’t use Foobar2000.
 I have spent too many hours getting it to suit my taste (see #1) than actually using it to listen to music.